Solomon Northup: Kidnapped and sold into slavery

 The city had one of the nation's largest slave markets, and slave catchers were not above kidnapping free black people.
 At this time, 20 years before the Civil War, the expansion of cotton cultivation in the Deep South had led to a continuing high demand for healthy slaves.
 Kidnappers used a variety of means, from forced abduction to deceit, and frequently abducted children, who were easier to control.

-It is possible that "Brown" and "Hamilton" incapacitated Northup – his symptoms suggest that he was drugged with belladonna or laudanum, or with a mixture of both – and sold him to Washington slave trader James H. Birch (Note: Birch is spelled as Burch in Northup's book) for $650, and lied that he was a fugitive slave.
+It is possible that "Brown" and "Hamilton" incapacitated Northup.
+His symptoms suggest that he was drugged with belladonna or laudanum, or with a mixture of both.
+After which he was taken to Gadsby's Hotel and later sold to Washington slave trader James H. Birch (Note: Birch is spelled as Burch in Northup's book) for $650, who lied that he was a fugitive slave.
 However, Northup stated in his account of the ordeal in Twelve Years a Slave in Chapter II, "[w]hether they were accessory to my misfortunes – subtle and inhuman monsters in the shape of men – designedly luring me away from home and family, and liberty, for the sake of gold – those who read these pages will have the same means of determining as myself."
 Northup told Birch that he was a free man from the state of New York, but Birch and Ebenezer Radburn, his jailer, severely and cruelly tortured and beat up Northup to prevent him from saying he was a free man.
 Birch then lied and falsely presented Northup as an enslaved man from the state of Georgia.
 Northup was held in the Yellow House, the slave pen of trader William Williams, close to the United States Capitol.
 Birch shipped Northup and other slaves by sea to New Orleans, in what was called the coastwise slave trade, where Birch's partner Theophilus Freeman would sell them.
 During the voyage, Northup and the other slaves caught smallpox.

 Northup persuaded John Manning, an English sailor, to send to Henry B. Northup, upon reaching New Orleans, a letter that told of his kidnapping and illegal enslavement.
 (Note: While on the brig Orleans he met John Manning, an English sailor who took an interest in him and agreed to get him a sheet of paper, ink, and a pen.
 At night, while Manning was on watch, he hid in a place where he could secretly write a note to Henry B. Northup.
 Manning posted the letter.)
 Henry was a lawyer, a relative of Henry Northrop who had held and freed Solomon's father, and a childhood friend of Solomon's.
 The letter was delivered to Governor Seward by Henry, but it was not actionable because Northup's location was unknown.